A checklist to enable you to assess the maturity of your organisation's customer vision.

 What are the cultural values that drive the behaviour of the people?
 This is what determines how you interact with each other in the company, but also how customers perceive you when your employees interact with them.
 Having a strong culture is essential for the people to feel they belong and motivate themselves to come to the office every day.
 It also sends a message to existing and prospective customers how they can expect to be treated if they do business with you.
 Some companies use a carefully crafted sentence to describe their culture whereas others prefer to use a set of key words or sentences to capture it.

-Kim MacGillavry is vice president, customer experience, of DHL Freight.
+Kim MacGillavry is the former vice president, customer experience, of DHL Freight.
 Alan Wilson is professor of marketing at Strathclyde University.